manuel-192/m-m/PKGBUILDs/cd-path/cd.bash.md

 cp /etc/skel/cd.conf ~/.config/
 ```

-After the above, modify the configuration file `~/.config/cd.conf` containing the values for variables:
+After the above, modify the configuration file `~/.config/cd.conf` to contain *your* preferred values for variables:

 Variable | Description
 :--- | :---